wri/sentinel-tree-cover/README.md

 # Description

-DATA LINK: View the data on GEE here: https://jombrandt.users.earthengine.app/view/sentinel-tree-cover
+DATA LINK: View the data on GEE [here](https://jombrandt.users.earthengine.app/view/sentinel-tree-cover).
+Our manuscript is currently under review in RSE and the data will be released for download / the GEE asset wil be publicly available following publication.

 PREPRINT: The preprint of the publication is available here: https://www.researchsquare.com/article/rs-2109093/v1